A History of Elysian Park’s Victory Memorial Grove

 Mrs. Mary Stilson, who spearheaded the efforts to establish Victory Memorial Grove and donated land at the grove’s entrance.

-Stilson didn't lead the memorial committee, but soon after, the group received permission from the Parks Board (it likely did not hurt that the Mayor's wife, May Snyder, was a member of DAR) to place a monument at Victory Memorial Grove and requested a walk through.
-Were the ladies displeased with the site?
-Did Sloan-Orcutt ask them for a new site, or did they ask her?
-This has been lost to history.
-However, by July, Stilson had donated part of her land holdings off of Lilac Terrace to the Parks Board.
+Stilson didn’t lead the memorial committee, but soon after its formation, the group received permission from the Parks Board to place a monument at Victory Memorial Grove—a decision likely influenced by the fact that the Mayor’s wife, May Snyder, was a member of the DAR—and requested a walk-through of the site.
+Were the ladies displeased with the location?
+Did Sloan-Orcutt ask them to consider a new site, or did they approach her?
+That part of the story has been lost to history.
+What is known is that by July, Stilson had donated part of her land holdings off Lilac Terrace to the Parks Board.

 At a late July meeting of the Park Commissioners, William Bowen exploded, "We were bamboozled when we had that site 'wished' on us by the Examiner," and felt "like apologizing to the City Council."
 Mrs. Sloan-Orcutt retorted: "It was a perfectly good site, only we found out that we could not buy a lot for an entrance so we could get into the park...we are going to dedicate the new one next Monday afternoon at 3 o'clock too."